eexcalibur/BRITS_RA_TA/README.md

 We add the reliability-aware of missing value imputation and time-aware of time steps based on the BRITS.

 To run the codes:
-python main.py or run the
+python main.py or run the python notebook file (PhysioNet.ipynb)